sevenwestmedia/project-watchtower/docs/api.md

 *   `tslint`: Only run tslint
 *   `sass-lint`: Only run sass-lint

 By default all `.ts`/`.tsx` and all `.scss` files are checked.
 You can supply custom glob patterns instead.
-Note that they have to contain either `.ts` or `.scss` to be mapped to the correct linter.
+Note that they have to contain either `.ts` or `.scss` to be mapped to the correct linter if both linters are run in the same command.

 ### start